| No Cost Performance Improvements Tires - What can you do to your bike that can help acceleration, gas mileage

 often overlooked, no cost maintenance item significantly influences

 tire wear.
 Set it to the tire manufacture’s specification.
+Chain - Another highly neglected item that

 we see in our shop all the time is a poorly adjusted and usually